Estimated reading time: 5 minutes

 The main reason we decided to start a nursery is that we love growing trees!
 We just couldn’t resist the opportunity to learn the nursery business from Dad, while he’s still active and interested enough to teach us.

-Trees are available for sale online between May and the end of June – here’s the link to see what’s available.
+Trees are available for sale online from April to June – here’s the link to see what’s available.
 While you’re there, check out the details for our Farm Open Days when you can pick up your pre-ordered fruit trees.

 We also try new stuff all the time.
 We’ve been experimenting with growing our own citrus rootstocks from seed, and learning how to graft citrus trees.

-Being evergreen, citrus are grown quite differently to deciduous trees.
+Being evergreen, citrus are grown quite differently from deciduous trees.
 Our cold, hot, arid environment in central Vic is also not a traditional citrus growing area.

 So far it’s been a lot of trial and error.
 It took us a few years to get to the point of actually having a Harcourt-grown citrus tree to sell, but it finally worked!
 This is one experiment we’ll definitely persist with.